This article has links to products and services we love, which we may make commission from.

 In the room, Rowling signed a marble bust of Hermes, if you reserve the suite you can spend the night with it!

 If you are a Potter fan you’ll want to read our guide to Harry Potter locations in Edinburgh.

 Prices are from £450 per room per night.

 If you’d like to find out more about the Balmoral, you can read our Balmoral Hotel review, we stayed in a Deluxe Castle View room, 314.

 Alternatively, if you’d prefer to stay in a real castle, check out our castle hotels in Scotland article.

 Caledonian Waldorf Astoria Edinburgh

-Looking for luxury in the city centre?
+Looking for a historic hotel stay with luxury in the city centre?